 -

-The risk of permanent vision loss decreases significantly
+The risk of permanent vision loss decreases considerably

-If intervention is delayed, after certain stages of development, these connections can no longer be fully recovered.
+If intervention is delayed, after certain developmental stages, these connections can no longer be fully recovered.

 At what age can strabismus and amblyopia be corrected?